Stakes high as Seattle considers business tax for homeless

 "It seems only fair that as so many struggle to make their way through a tax system that's rigged in favor of large corporations, that we ask those same corporations to financially contribute to the public health and housing solutions designed to address those consequences," they wrote.

-A council committee could vote as early as Wednesday, and the full council is expected to take it up Monday.
+A council committee could vote this week and the full council may take it up Monday.

-Amazon's threat to pause its expansion here comes as 20 cities vie to lure the company's second headquarters and as it expands its workforce in Boston and Vancouver, British Columbia.
+Amazon's threat to pause its expansion in Seattle comes as 20 cities vie to lure the company's second headquarters and as it expands its workforce in Boston and Vancouver, British Columbia.
 Some see it as a warning to those contenders.

 But Jeff Shulman, an associate professor in the University of Washington's Foster School of Business, said he thinks Amazon is more focused on the long term.